tawk/tawk-wordpress/tawkto/readme.txt

 * logged in user recognition
   If user is logged in, the widget will fill the pre-chat form automatically

+ = 0.3.2 =
+* fixed issues on widget settings on fresh install

 ## Frequently Asked Questions